Two of the best tips you can use at restaurants are to watch the salt and cut the portions.

 “Menu items described as ‘jumbo,’ ‘giant,’ ‘or ‘deluxe’ probably indicate an item that’s as high in sugar and fat as it is in calories.”

 Your best bet: “A kids’ burger, no cheese, provides a reasonable meal with lower carbs, protein, and fat,” Smithson says.
-Skip the fries, and sub out salad, baby carrots, or apple slices.
+Skip the fries, and go for a side salad, baby carrots, or apple slices instead.

-When sandwiches are made to order, you’re able to specify what items to add on (like veggies) and what to leave off, such as fattening mayonnaise or high-sugar barbecue sauce.
-Plus, many delis offer a combo of half a sandwich with half a soup or salad, which can be a great option to keep carbs in check, Smithson says.
+When sandwiches are made to order, you’re able to choose the items you add on (like veggies) and what to leave off, such as fatty mayonnaise or high-sugar barbecue sauce.
+Plus, many delis offer a combo of half a sandwich with half a salad or a cup of soup, which can be a great way to keep carbs in check, Smithson says.

-Your best bet: Choose freshly sliced lean meats over deli meats, which tend to be higher in sodium.
-Turkey and chicken tend to be lower in fat and sodium, so they’re good bets as long as you don’t have them in a heavy mayonnaise-based salad.
+Your best bet: Choose freshly sliced lean meats over deli meats, which tend to have more salt.
+Turkey and chicken are usually lower in fat and salt, so they’re good bets -- as long as you don’t have them in a heavy mayonnaise-based salad.

 Choose whole-grain breads and wraps, since they have more nutrients than white bread.
 But be aware: “That doesn’t always equate to higher fiber or lower carbohydrate,” Smithson says.

 Generally speaking, a 6-inch tortilla or half a sandwich bun offers 15 grams, or 1 serving, of carbs.
 You'll need 2-5 servings per meal.
-Consider putting your protein on a salad, and getting carbs from milk or fruit instead.
+So put your protein on a salad, and get carbs from milk or fruit instead.